AzureForEducation/demo-wordpressvm/step1/creating-virtual-machine.md

 3) By clicking in "Create" you will dispach out the VM creation flow.
 There are some information to be fullfilled here, as you can see through the image below.
 Please, full that up with the appropriate information.

     <img src="https://raw.githubusercontent.com/AzureForEducation/demo-wordpressvm/master/images/wordpress-vm-create-form.PNG" width="600" />

+    To a simple VM's configuration (which is our case here), that all we need.
+However, is import to point out that you can configure different aspects of that VM like VM's size, dinamic or static IP, storage, etc. Let's click out on "Review and create" to go to the next step.

+4) As next step, just review the information you are about to send to Azure.
+If everything is correct, click on "Create".
+If something is not the way it should be, just update the information and then, click in "Review and create" once again.